MG-Microsoft/ChatGPT-Tabular-Data/README.md

-# Use ChatGPT to Chat and Query Tabular/SQL Data
+# Use ChatGPT to Chat with Tabular/SQL Data

 ## installation
 To get started, before running the notebook in this repo, install LangChain with the following command: